 This short video explains what Champion Life is all about!

 See Champion Life in action and hear about the benefits to students and teachers.:

 Kym Hunter - Managing Director

+Kym is a mum of 4 children and the Founder of Champion Life.
 An interest in all things health and fitness led Kym to become a qualified aerobics instructor at the age of 14.
 By 17 she was working as a personal trainer for Government wellness programs in Canberra.

 Her interest in sport and passion for high performance led Kym to complete a Bachelor of Sports Science at the University of Canberra.
-She then scored her dream job of working at the Australian Institute of Sport’s Science and Medicine department where she supported the performance of Australia’s elite athletes.
+She then scored her dream job of working at the Australian Institute of Sport Science and Medicine department where she supported the performance of Australia’s elite athletes.

 Nick Jenkins - Director of Partnerships